hsuwanying/hsuwanying/README.md

 <img width="400" src ="https://user-images.githubusercontent.com/72688726/196816578-ee9b29a9-254c-4a55-b558-89f2ce35fd25.svg">

-  - Entrepreneur, business owener, I own a product sourcing bsuiess with +5000 follower on Facebook Fan page
+  - Entrepreneur, business owener, I own a product sourcing business, managing +5000 customrts via Facebook Fan page

   - CX advocate, have unwaving passion in **Customer Insights**, I analyse market trends, customer and product data into evidence-based decisions to support business needs.

-  - Active learner, I constantly learing new topics, new things and skills that can help me to achieve my personal and career goals
+  - Active learner, I constantly learning new topics not only tech but also design, management that can help me to achieve my personal and career goals

   - Event host, I hosted several brand events with world famous fashion publishers Vouge and Marie Claire in Taiwan in 2013 and 2015